 - Peppers — Spicy peppers like habaneros are not added traditionally, but I like to add them.
 Feel free to leave them out.

-🌻 How to Make Pickled Sunchokes
+🌻 How to Make This Recipe

-STEP 1: Thoroughly clean sunchokes to remove all the soil and dirt.
+Step 1: Thoroughly clean sunchokes to remove all the soil and dirt.
 Trim any dark spots or knots off, and peel if needed.

-STEP 2: Stir half of the salt into one quart (4 cups) of cold water, and mix until the salt is dissolved.
+Step 2: Stir half of the salt into one quart (4 cups) of cold water, and mix until the salt is dissolved.
+Place sunchokes in a large sterilized jar.
+Cover with the brine solution.

-STEP 4: Leave the lid untightened to allow the gases to escape.
+Step 3: Leave the lid untightened to allow the gases to escape.
+Place the bottle in a dark location for one week.

-STEP 5: Place the bottle in a dark location for one week.
-Check the bottled sunchokes after three days.
+Step 4: Check the bottled sunchokes after three days.
 There should be a build-up of gases.
 If not, be patient, it will happen.

-STEP 6: When the brine does get murky and the gases float to the surface drain the old brine and make a new batch.
+Step 5: When the brine does get murky and the gases float to the surface drain the old brine and make a new batch.
 Brine the sunchokes for approximately four more days.

-STEP 7: Once the sunchokes have been brined for one week, remove them from the brine and rinse them with fresh, cold water.
+Step 6: Once the sunchokes have been brined for one week, remove them from the brine and rinse them with fresh, cold water.

-STEP 8: Pour vinegar into a saucepan and bring to a boil.
+Step 7: Pour vinegar into a saucepan and bring to a boil.
 Remove from heat and stir the curry into the vinegar until combined.
 The curry will still settle to the bottom, which is ok.

-STEP 9: Allow the vinegar to cool for approximately five minutes.
+Step 8: Allow the vinegar to cool for approximately five minutes.
 Add sunchokes, garlic, parsley, and chilis (if using).

-STEP 10: Add the contents of the pot to sterilized jars and store in the refrigerator.
+Step 9: Add the contents of the pot to sterilized jars and store in the refrigerator.
 Mine yielded two jars (one quart-sized jar and an eight-ounce jar).

 The pickled sunchokes will be ready to eat after three days but will taste better the longer they're allowed to pickle.